 Metabase’s white labeling feature allows you to change the colors and branding of Metabase to match your company’s application.
 It’s one of those small, simple changes that can make for a much better user experience.

-See white labeling to learn more.
+See Brand your Metabase instance to learn more.

 The goal with single sign-on (SSO) is to associate users in your app with users in Metabase.
 By using SSO, you avoid the awkward login screens where your charts should be.
 Without SSO, a user would log into your app, but would still have to log into your Metabase instance to view individual embedded dashboards and charts – a less-than-ideal user experience.